Jungle Cruise: Attraction summary

 The queue takes place in a small boathouse of The Jungle Navigation Co. that is less elaborate than the boathouses found at the other parks.
-After winding through the queue, guests board one of the boats and meet their skipper who speaks either English, Cantonese, or Mandarin, to accompany the park's guests who speak many different languages themselves.
+After winding through the queue, guests board one of the boats and meet their skipper who speaks either English, Cantonese, or Mandarin, which are the official languages of Hong Kong.

-The boats then depart and head down the river, past Tarzan's Treehouse where the skipper tells guests to wave goodbye to the guests traversing the treehouse, for they will never see them again.
+The boats then depart and head down the river, past Tarzan's Treehouse, where the skipper tells guests to wave goodbye to the guests traversing the treehouse, for they will never see them again.
 The boats then drift past an Indian elephant and her calf playing in the water, followed by another elephant showering in a waterfall.
 A large bull Indian elephant emerges from the water squirting a plume of water at the boats with the guests narrowly avoiding the free shower.

 The vessels then drift down a narrow stream past ancient Cambodian ruins which have been claimed by the jungle.
 Giant spiders and king cobras watch the boats as they move on.
 Up ahead several crocodiles are seen resting on a small beach, while a school of hungry piranha are jumping in the hopes of attacking the guests.
-The boats escape into Africa and they pass a large safari camp where several curious gorillas have discovered clothes, guns, hammocks, and books, as the "Trashin’ the Camp" song from Tarzan plays on a nearby 1930s radio.
-The African Veldt comes into view where antelope, giraffes, zebras, and African elephants stare at the boats.
+The boats escape into Africa and pass a large safari camp where several curious gorillas have discovered clothes, guns, hammocks, and books, as the "Trashin’ the Camp" song from Tarzan plays on a nearby 1930s radio.
+The African Veldt comes into view, where antelope, giraffes, zebras, and African elephants stare at the boats.
 The vessels then drift into a small pool where a pod of hippos try to tip the boat.
 Several feet ahead a rhino is seen chasing a safari group up a tree while several hyenas look on laughing.

 Skulls and cloth impaled on broken bamboo sticks appears as tribal drums and horns fill the air.
 The skipper tells guests that they have entered head hunter country and must quietly sneak by.
-The boats slowly pass through the main village where several upright shields rest in the tall grass.
+The boats slowly pass through the main village, where several upright shields rest in the tall grass.
 A native notices the boats and all the shields now revealed to have head hunters behind them begin firing spears and poison darts at the boats as they narrowly escape into a rocky canyon.
 In the rocky canyon, the boats stop near two unusual rock formations that look like faces, revealed by the skipper to be the fire god and the water god who constantly feud over their differences.
 The fire god sets the river ablaze while the water god vomits a water bomb, causing the flames to die and the whole canyon to become a cloud of steam.
 The boats escape the canyon and pass a baby elephant before returning to the boathouse.